 Division 10 — Validity of elections

 4.80.
-Complaints about result of an election
+Complaints about result of election

 (1) A person who is dissatisfied with the result of an election or with the way in which an election was conducted may make an invalidity complaint.

 (2) An invalidity complaint is a complaint that an election is invalid, or that another person should be declared elected, or that the term of office of a councillor should be longer or shorter than the term determined by the returning officer.